Franchise and Multi-unit Focus

 How We Work with Companies

-We view every investment as a long-term, supportive business partnership with founders and management teams to help build companies of extraordinary value.
+We view every investment as a long-term, supportive business partnership with founders and management teams to help build companies of great value.
 Our focus on franchise and multi-unit businesses allows us to quickly triage the pain points of our partner companies and develop a plan with management to enhance value.

 Relentless Focus on Unit Economics